shivansh-jain-e2e/tir-samples/inference/tensorRT-LLM/llama2.md

+2. **Build Engine**

-2. **Build Engine**: This step will convert huggingface weights to TensorRT engine.
+   This step will convert huggingface weights to TensorRT engine.
 The steps are dependent on the version of tensorRT LLM.
 Here we are working with 0.7.0 but for other versions visit [the official repo](https://github.com/NVIDIA/TensorRT-LLM), select the version branch and go to examples > llama folder.

 - Set Huggingface to allow weights download
   ```